8 Minute Read

 Stealing mail directly out of that humble mailbox of yours is the easiest type of identity theft.
 So don’t put checks in your mailbox!
 Use the post office or a USPS mailbox.
 If a thief gets your bank account and routing number from a check you were mailing, it’s easier for them to attempt a fraud.

 Grab any mail out of your mailbox as soon as possible, as thieves thrive on swiping those credit card mailers.
 Try to opt out of credit card preapproval mailers.
 And when it comes to utility bills, changing to paperless billing can help keep your details away from potential mailbox thieves.

 If you want further security, consider using a locked P.O. box at your local post office.

 9. Don’t fall for phishing scams.

 Don’t open emails that look strange or suspicious.
 These are often phishing scams using fraud to gain access to your personal information.
-Read email subject lines carefully before you open an email, click on the links, or download attachments.
-And always be on high alert if they ask for personal or financial information.
+Read email subject lines and the “from” address carefully before you open an email, click on the links, or download attachments.
+And always be on high alert if they ask for your personal or financial information.

 10. Don’t forget about your kids’ information.

 It’s sad, but true—even your toddler can fall prey to identity theft!
 Kids are easy identity theft targets because thieves correctly assume it will be a long time before the theft is detected.
 Kids aren’t credit active until they turn 18, so most parents never even know about the fraud until then.

 Check out TransUnion’s free Child Identity Theft Inquiry.
 Fill out your child’s information, and you’ll receive an email back.